What Are Nutrient-Dense Foods? 8 Options to Implement in Your Diet

 Our health depends on the variety of nutrients we consume everyday.
 Each one of the macro and micro nutrients has an important role to play.
 Therefore, it makes sense to choose our diet based on its nutritional value.

-Sadly, an average American diet has high calories and low in micronutrients like vitamins and minerals.
+Sadly, an average American diet has high calories and is low in micronutrients like vitamins and minerals.
 It generally consists of high-sugar, high-fat, and highly processed food.
 You can change that by deciding to improve your health through nutrient-dense foods.

 What Is Nutrient Density?